comodopines/practice-git/Exercises.md

 <p>

 ```
+#Using "git status" or "git ls-files -s"
 $ git status
 $ git ls-files -s

-"git status" will show file1.txt in green meaning it is currently tracked (not committed).
+"git status" will show currently tracked (not committed) files (file1.txt) in green.
-"git ls-files -s" can be a test to see if a file is tracked, but what if it is already committed?
+"git ls-files -s" output can give can be a test to see if a file is tracked, but what if it is already committed?

 ###Perform below steps to see it in action
 ###create directory using "mkdir"